quantixed/VolcanoPlot/README.md

 # VolcanoPlot
 Making volcano plots from proteomic data in IgorPro

+## From MaxQuant

+You can load data from a `proteinGroups.txt` file using the *Load MaxQuant Data...* option.
+This will load the data and do the analysis.
-Pairwise comparison of "intensity" data from proteomics data from two conditions (MaxQuant).
+This procedure will do a pairwise comparison of "LFQ Intensity" from proteomics data from two conditions.

-Run from Macros menu and tell Igor which two conditions you want to compare (give Igor a prefix for waves), e.g. `ctrl*` and `test*` will find ctrl_1,ctrl_2 etc. and test_1,test_2 etc.
+Tell Igor which two conditions you want to compare (give Igor a prefix for waves), e.g. `ctrl*` and `test*` will find ctrl_1,ctrl_2 etc. and test_1,test_2 etc.

 Also tell Igor what the basevalue is.
 This is the intensity assigned to any proteins which were not detected.
+Default is 0 (for MaxQuant).

+## Manual analysis

+Analysis can also be started manually from the Macros menu.
-The protein names need to be in TextWaves with names `NAME` and `SHORTNAME`.
-I will add more flexibility to this soon.
+In this case, supply data (intensity, LFQ_Intensty or peptides) for the conditions you want to analyse (with logical naming) and also the protein names.
+These need to be in TextWaves with names `NAME` and `SHORTNAME`.

+Minimum data to run (all in `root:`):

+- Three waves of condition1
+- Three waves of condition2 - logical naming advised
+- NAME and SHORTNAME textwaves

+## Outputs

-Igor will make a Volcano Plot of this comparison.
+Igor will make a Volcano Plot of the comparison.
 Proteins are coloured according to magnitude of change from control and according to P-value.
 Proteins can be clicked on to reveal their `SHORTNAME`.

 Transforms and imputation are done exactly as described for the default settings in Perseus.

-Minimum data to run (all in `root`):

-- Three waves of condition1
-- Three waves of condition2 - logical naming advised
-- NAME and SHORTNAME textwaves

---
+## Further notes

 It is possible to do pairwise comparisons for the volcano plot by clicking the checkbox.